how to clean stamped concrete

 Stamped Concrete Maintenance Schedule

 Since stamped concrete is flat and continuous, it won’t shift or accumulate dirt and water as easily as bricks or stone.
-Traffic and the elements can make your stamped concrete dirty or damage it, so it is a good idea to do some regular stamped concrete maintenance.
+Traffic and the elements can make your stamped concrete dirty or damage it, so in addition to cleaning stamped concrete, it is a good idea to do some regular maintenance.

 Clearing Stamped Concrete As needed.
 Clearing stamped concrete promptly is always a good idea to prevent dirt and debris from settling into the surface pattern and to extend its life.
 Use a push broom or other brushes that do not have metal bristles as those can damage stamped concrete.